As a business owner, when it comes your finances it’s not all business – sometimes it’s personal.

-While there’s admittedly extra complexity for business owner applicants, Madon says that working with a full-service bank like CWB provides a clear advantage: they can bring in the support of other specialized teams such as commercial, cash management, and wealth management.
+While there’s certainly extra complexity for business owner applicants, Madon says that working with a full-service bank like CWB provides a clear advantage: they can bring in the support of other specialized teams such as commercial, cash management, and wealth management.

 #3: Your business’ needs are a factor in choosing the right product – or a combination of products.

-“Every client is different and when landing on the best fit for home financing, you need to factor in both the needs of the applicant and the needs of their business,” says Madon.
+“Every client is different, and when landing on the best fit for home financing, you need to factor in both the needs of the applicant and the needs of their business,” says Madon.

 Fixed mortgages: Although the benefits of locking in a great rate for five years seem obvious, some business owners may find a fixed-rate mortgage doesn’t meet their needs.
-For instance, the property must be owner occupied for the duration of the term.
+For instance, the property must be owner-occupied for the duration of the term.
 So, if the business owner is looking for a mortgage on a rental property or a house to flip, there may be better solutions.

-Business owners also need to be able to move their money, so if they need extra income to help their business the lack of flexibility may be a drawback.
+Business owners also need to be able to move their money, so if they need extra income to help their business, the lack of flexibility may be a drawback.
 That’s where a Home Equity Line of Credit (HELOC) could be a better fit.